mootools/mootools-core/Docs/Element/Element.md

 ### Arguments:

 1. text  - (*string*) The text to append.
-1. where - (*string*, optional) The position to inject the text to.
-Defaults to 'bottom'.
+1. where - (*string*, optional: default 'bottom') The position to inject the text to.

 ### Returns: